root-project/web/manual/trees/index.md

 {% endhighlight %}

 Now you can create a histogram, for example for the X position of the particles (`hPosX`).
-For more information on creating a histogram for this data analysis, see → [Example: Histogramming a data analysis]({{ '/manual/histograms#example-histogramming-a-data-analysis' | relative_url }})

 ## Using Chains